reallynotburner/rn_web_monorepo/README.md

 Your web app is served on [localhost:3000](http://localhost:3000).

+See [ReNative](https://renative.org/) which has excellent CLI's to build projects across many other platforms, again, with much code reuse.

+See [Expo CLI](https://expo.io/) which has a lot of built-in support for the mono-repo approach, including extremely valuable push notification, and on-air updating for the mobile targets.

 Also consider [Ben Awad's Tutorial on Youtube](https://www.youtube.com/watch?v=J0b11tvEkFQ&t=3s), his focus being React Hooks and Typescript.

-See [ReNative](https://renative.org/) which has excellent CLI's to build projects across many other platforms, again, with much code reuse.

-Also see [Expo CLI](https://expo.io/) which has a lot of built-in support for the mono-repo approach, including extremely valuable push notification, and on-air updating for the mobile targets.